-- A badly injured arm, leg, hand, foot, tooth, or head. - Severe burns. - Bad chest pains. - Heavy bleeding. - Criminal attack (raped, mugged, stabbed, gun shot). - A severe allergic reaction or have been bitten by an animal. - Choking, passed out, having a seizure, or not breathing. - Acting out of control and are a danger to self or others. - Poisoned or overdosed on drugs or alcohol.
+- A badly injured arm, leg, hand, foot, tooth, or head.

+- Severe burns.

+- Bad chest pains.

+- Heavy bleeding.

+- A severe allergic reaction or have been bitten by an animal. - Choking, passed out, having a seizure, or not breathing. - Acting out of control and are a danger to self or others. - Poisoned or overdosed on drugs or alcohol.